Skip to content

 These awards are jointly developed and co-supervised between Nottingham Trent University and an external partner organisation.
 CDAs offer diverse and unique research projects that support the work of the partner organisation.

-We have two CDA projects available:
+We have two CDA projects available.
+Find out more below and apply here: